ethereumjs/ethereumjs-monorepo/README.md

 1. [./examples/run-transactions-complete](./examples/run-transactions-complete): Runs a contract-deployment transaction and then calls one of its functions.
 1. [./examples/decode-opcodes](./examples/decode-opcodes): Decodes a binary EVM program into its opcodes.

-All of the examples have its own `README.md` explaining how to run them.
+All of the examples have their own `README.md` explaining how to run them.

 # BROWSER